-- In a large bowl, cream butter and sugar until light and fluffy.
-Beat in the egg, milk and extracts.
-Combine flour and baking powder; gradually add to creamed mixture and mix well.
+- Preheat oven to 375°.
+Cream butter and sugar until light and fluffy.
+Beat in egg, milk and extracts.
+In a separate bowl, whisk flour and baking powder; gradually beat into creamed mixture.

-- Using a cookie press fitted with the Christmas tree disk, press dough 2 in. apart onto ungreased baking sheets.
-Bake at 375° for 8-10 minutes or until set (do not brown).
+- Using a cookie press fitted with a Christmas tree disk, press dough 2 in. apart onto ungreased baking sheets.
+Bake until set (do not brown), 8-10 minutes.
 Remove to wire racks to cool completely.

 "Either my cookie press was too big or this recipe was way off...I only got 20 cookies total and they were too big for one person.They tasted just ok - too much work for the end product."